nlessmann/Simrou/README.md

 route.get(eventHandler);
 ```

-If you want to catch a route regardless which HTTP method was intended to be used, you can do that as well:
+If you want to catch a route regardless which HTTP method was intended, you can do that as well:

 ```javascript
 route.attachAction(function() {